-We have applied to list our units on Nasdaq under the symbol "GCACU."
-We cannot guarantee that our securities will be approved for listing on Nasdaq.
-We expect that our units will be listed on Nasdaq on or promptly after the date of this prospectus.
+Our units have been approved for listing on Nasdaq under the symbol "GCACU" and will be listed on Nasdaq on or promptly after the date of this prospectus.
 We expect that our Class A common stock and warrants will be listed under the symbols "GCAC" and "GCACUW," respectively, once the Class A common stock and warrants begin separate trading.